yujintong/pvpgn-server-bak/README_DOCKER.md

   -t pvpgn-server:d2cs-sqlite      # tag the image
 ```

-## How to run and manage:
+## How to build, run and manage:

-### Using docker only:
+### Common preparation:

-To run the images, you will need to mount existed configuration files and assets which is located at `/usr/local/etc/pvpgn` and `/usr/local/var/pvpgn` inside the container.
-The example bellow shows how to obtain configuration files and turn up some pvpgn servers with `mysql` support:
+Before doing anything, you will need to prepare the images and configuration files.
+The example below will helps you to build PVPGN servers with `mysql` support.

 1. Prepare images: